South African Border War: Botha's escalation

 On 6 March 1979, Prime Minister Botha ordered retaliatory strikes on selected targets in Angola and Zambia.
 The respective code names for the operations were Rekstok and Saffraan.
 Heliborne South African troops landed in the vicinity of four Angolan settlements: Heque, Mongua, Oncocua, Henhombe, and Muongo, which they canvassed for guerrillas.
 The SADF remained in Zambia for a significantly longer period, carrying out a series of uneventful combat patrols and ambushes for five weeks.
 While Operations Rekstok and Saffraan were unsuccessful in terms of tactical results, they did interrupt PLAN's attempts to rebuild its base camps near the border.
 Most of the insurgents apparently concealed their arms and vanished into the local population.
 This proved less successful in Zambia, where the civilians in Sesheke District were irritated by the constant presence of South African patrols and reconnaissance aircraft; they demanded their government remove the remaining PLAN fighters.
-President Kaunda subsequently bowed to pressure and ordered PLAN to close its rear base facilities in Zambia, resulting in the collapse of its Caprivian insurgency.
+President Kaunda subsequently bowed to pressure and ordered PLAN to close its rear base facilities in Zambia, resulting in the collapse of its Caprivi insurgency.

 On 16 March, Angola lodged a formal complaint with the UN Security Council concerning the violation of its borders and airspace as a result of Operation Rekstok.
 United Nations Security Council Resolution 447 was passed in response.
 The resolution "condemned strongly the racist regime of South Africa for its premeditated, persistent, and sustained armed invasions of the People's Republic of Angola, which constitute a flagrant violation of the sovereignty and territorial integrity of the country as well as a serious threat to international peace and security".
 A UN commission of inquiry logged 415 border violations by the SADF in 1979, an increase of 419% since the previous year.
 It also made note of 89 other incidents, which were mostly airspace violations or artillery bombardments that struck targets on Angolan soil.